-To receive the old age or disability pension, apply for it via the Social Insurance Board.
-A person is eligible for an Estonian retirement pension when they have proof of at least one year of pensionable service in the EU member states, Norway, Iceland, Liechtenstein or Switzerland.
+To receive the old age pension, apply for it via the Social Insurance Board.
+A person is eligible for an Estonian retirement pension when they have proof of at least 15 years of pensionable service in the EU member states, Norway, Iceland, Liechtenstein or Switzerland.

 Social care: summed up